sentrywasbored/Spycraft/README.md

 **This is a WORK IN PROGRESS, and is not finished in any way, shape, or form.**

-Current progress available at https://www.github.com/sentrywasbored/SpycraftWPF
+Current progress available at <a href="https://www.github.com/sentrywasbored/SpycraftWPF"> SpycraftWPF </a>

 ### TODO